-Be in four places at once when you visit Four Corners Monument where Colorado, Arizona, Utah and New Mexico converge.
+Be in four places at once when where Colorado, Arizona, Utah and New Mexico converge.
 The monument is a unique place managed by the Navajo Nation.
 Authentic hand-crafted jewelry and crafts as well as traditional Native American foods.
 Four Corners Monument is a place where borders, cultures and history come together.